Email etiquette can be one of the most beneficial writing lessons of the school year. Students make great gains in a short amount of time. Consider…

 Subject: HOMEWORK GRADE!

-Why didn’t you put in my late work yet?
-I turned it in 7th hour today, and my dad is on my case.
+Why didn’t you put in my assignment yet?
+I turned it in after school today, and my dad is jonesing me about it.
 I’m going to be grounded all weekend if you don’t put it in asap.
-Did you lose it?
+I hope you didn’t lose it.

 [Insert sigh of frustration.]
 Emails like these are all too common at the secondary level.
 I used to get upset after reading one.
 I’d think, The nerve!
 How disrespectful.
 Who does this kid think he or she is?
 Stewing over it got me even more worked up.

-One day as I was reflecting on this epidemic, it dawned on me.
+Later that day as I reflected on the bad email epidemic and this particular student’s response, it dawned on me.
 They’ve never been taught.
 And it’s true.
 Many students who sit in our classes after year have never been taught how to write an email to a superior (boss, teacher, or anyone else who would be addressed in a high-register tone).

 So.
 I started teaching email etiquette.
 And guess what?
 Lo and behold…it worked (mostly).
 While teenagers are still learning how to master tone (we have to give them a little leeway and use teachable moments when they arise), we can’t expect teens to be able to intelligently and respectfully communicate with adults in a language that is somewhat foreign to them if we don’t give them the tools to do so.